 The visuals are beautiful too, the main character and obstacles all look great, and I appreciated how many of the hazards shared the game’s theme with time.
 Many of them resemble objects related to clocks and watches and it fits the game’s atmosphere really well.
 But the backgrounds really take the cake.
 They are gorgeous and each stage has its own distinct flavor and style.

 From top to the bottom the game is well crafted and designed.
-The graphics and audio are top notch and the game’s platforming is fun and clever.
+The graphics and audio are top-notch and the game’s platforming is fun and clever.
 But it is extremely difficult.
 I really can’t emphasize that point enough.
 If you like challenging platformers, you’re going to adore Chrono Ghost.
 If you are impatient or get frustrated easily, you’re going to hate it.

 The time mechanics are interesting and I enjoy the unique way that Chrono ghost handles the difficulty settings.
 By the time I completed the game I had racked up 774 deaths.
 The game’s length is going to depend wildly on your own skill.
-It took me around 4 hours on the normal setting.
+It took me around 4 hours in the normal setting.
 You could always go back for a hardcore setting run though.

 A key for Chrono Ghost was provided for Gideon’s Gaming by NITETIME studios.
 You may also like Sundered Eldritch Edition.
 If you enjoy this content, consider supporting it via my Creator Store or Kofi Page!

 - Stellar Visuals and great music